RESEARCH STRATEGIC PLAN | TEACHING AND LEARNING STUDENT

 Undergraduate Student Research Day

-September 13, 2023 | Hamilton, ON
+September 13, 2023 ·

-Contributed by Natalie Plechinger, Communications Assistant
+Contributed by: Natalie Plechinger, Communications Assistant

 Bottom row (L-R): Maria Alkouni, Stephanie Wilson, Xinyi Chen, Ryan Tratner, Shengxiao (Vincent) Wang.
 Top row (L-R): Mahdi Abouei, Joe Lawton, Michael Tadrous, Jared Paul